The Long Island Seed Project

 Reintroduced from the USDA seed bank by Rupp Seed Company.
 Very nice medium sized pumpkin which is under 10 pounds (20 seeds).

-CROSS- Cotton Candy x Baby Boo F2, F3
+GHOST PUMPKIN MIX- Cotton Candy x Baby Boo F2, F3

-A mixture of small and mid-sized white pepo pumpkins should result in some very interesting and novel developments.
+We released "Ghost" several years ago; the F1 hybrid but we have moved on to the more recent generations...you will have to make your own cross if you want the original "Ghost"!
+What we offer here is a mixture of small and mid-sized white pepo pumpkins should result in some very interesting and novel developments.
 These were mostly selfed to start the process of producing stabilized varieties.
 Bush and vining characteristics, expect a percentage of oddities.
 (10 seeds)

 Pumpkin- C. pepo